xmartlabs/react-template-xmartlabs/README.md

 And that's it! now you are ready to build on top, the commands to start, test and run storybook are listed above.

-## Unsupported Features

-### PWA

-As of this moment this template does not support PWA mode instantly.
-If you want to add support for PWAs please refer to [cra-template-pwa](https://github.com/cra-template/pwa/tree/master/packages/cra-template-pwa-typescript) for more information on how you could go about setting up.

 ## Project structure

 The `src` directory has the following structure: